gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 Introduction by Dravida Dasa

 Varsana Swami offers an exquisite poem.
-Here is an excerpt describing the kértana Srila Prabhupäda led at his 1972 Vyäsa-püjä celebration in New Våndävana.
-I’ve heard this extraordinary kértana described before, but never so beautifully:
+Here is an excerpt describing the kirtana Srila Prabhupāda led at his 1972 Vyāsa-pūjā celebration in New Vrindāvana.
+I’ve heard this extraordinary kirtana described before, but never so beautifully:

 As you came before Their Lordships

-To offer your praëäms
+To offer your pranāms

-You began to lead the indelible kértan
+You began to lead the indelible kirtan

 And the spiritual frontier